apoapse1/Librum-for-Skyrim-VR/README.md

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
 Wabbajack will continue where it left off, so you lose no progress.

-***Could not download x***:

-If a mod updated and the old files got deleted, it is impossible to download them.
+***Could not download X.*** If a mod updated and the old files got deleted, it is impossible to download them.
 In this case, just wait until I update Librum.

-***x is not a whitelisted download***:

-This can happen when I update the modlist.
+***X is not a whitelisted download.*** This can happen when I update the modlist.
 Check if a new update is available and wait if there is none.

-***Wabbajack could not find my game folder***:

-Wabbajack will not work with a pirated version of the game.
+***Wabbajack could not find my game folder.*** Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Pre-Installation](#pre-installation) step.

-***Windows is reporting that a virus has been detected***:

-Windows 10 has started to auto-quarantine the usvfs_proxy_x86.exe file from the latest version of Mod Organizer 2, saying a threat has been detected.
+***Windows is reporting that a virus has been detected.*** Windows 10 has started to auto-quarantine the usvfs_proxy_x86.exe file from the latest version of Mod Organizer 2, saying a threat has been detected.
 This is a known false postive confirmed by the MO2 Devs.
 You can fix this by adding an exemption for MO2 Folder to your Antivirus.
 Example for Windows Defender can be found [here](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).

 ### Post-Installation
 Now that Librum is installed, it is time to start the game up for real and create your character.
 The character creation process has changed with Librum, so we will give details below.
 Moreover, it is highly recommended that you **configure the MCM after race selection** as described below.

 #### Copy "Game Folder Files"
 Navigate to the installed Librum folder, where you will find a folder titled `Game Folder Files`.
-Copy the contents of this folder to the Skyrim VR root folder.
+Copy the contents of this folder to the Skyrimv root folder.

 #### Starting Librum and Choosing Optional Plugins
 Navigate back to the installed Librum folder, and launch the program `ModOrganizer2.exe`.
 Before launching the game itself, take a look at the _Optional_ category at the bottom of the Mod Organizer 2 mod list.
 I will go over each below.